hoorayimhelping/versus/README.md

 * Please review the mockups (attached) for how we would like it structured

-* When adding a new task the dialog is a modal that appears on top of the existing UI
+* When adding a new task the dialog is a modal that appears on top of the existing UI :heavy_check_mark:

 * New tasks default to the TODO state :heavy_check_mark: